Why LLM Context Windows Fill Up Faster Than You Think

 The Window Is a System Resource

-The attention degradation problem — "lost in the middle" — adds a second dimension: even when your window is not full, the quality of the model's use of context depends on where in the window the important information sits.
-Primacy and recency are real, measurable biases that application design can exploit or fall victim to.
+The attention degradation problem — "lost in the middle" — adds a second dimension: even when your window is not full, quality depends on where in the window the important information sits.
+The primacy bias (models attend strongly to content at the start) and recency bias (strong attention to content at the end) are real, measurable effects that application design can exploit or fall victim to.

 References & Further Reading